Napoleon Abueva: Major works

 His Sandugo or Blood Compact shrine in Barangay Bool, Tagbilaran City is a landmark at the site of the first international treaty of friendship between Spaniards and Filipinos.

 His son, Mulawin Abueva, performed the death mask procedure of opposition leader Ninoy Aquino in 1983 while the elder Abueva made the death mask of Fernando Poe, Jr. in 2004.
 Both masks are now displayed at the Center for Kapampangan Studies, Holy Angel University, in Angeles Pampanga.
 He also made a death mask of Cardinal Sin.

 Family

 He was married to Cherry Abueva, a psychiatrist, and had three children: Amihan, Mulawin, and Duero.
 Before his stroke, he taught at the Industrial Design department of the De La Salle-College of Saint Benilde School of Design and Arts.

+Abueva's grave at the Libingan ng mga Bayani.

 Abueva was confined at the National Kidney and Transplant Institute in Quezon City for pneumonia from December 31, 2017, until his death on February 16, 2018.
 His death was announced by News5 Reporter Maeanne Los Baños on the radio program Balita Alas Singko on Radyo5.
 He was 88.
 His remains were then brought to his final resting place at the Libingan ng mga Bayani.